giltayar/nursery/README.md

 The nursery function also has these additional properties:

 * `run(task: Promise | function)`: exactly the same as calling the nursery object directly.
+* `supervisor(task: Promise | function)`: runs the task as a supervisor.
+   A task in this mode is not waited upon.
+Once all the _other_ (non-supervisor) tasks are done, the nursery closes.
+   Thus a supervisor task can supervise and wait for all other tasks to be done.
+   Note that a supervisor tasks is also waited upon to close, as this is a prime directive of a nursery: all tasks end.
+   But this is done in a second phase: after all regular tasks are done, aborting is signalled, which allows supervisors to register on abort and end.
 * `signal`: an `AbortSignal` (see [here](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal)) to enable the tasks running in the nursery to detect when the nursery is aborted.
 In the example below, the second task detects that the nursery was aborted using `AbortSignal.aborted` in `nursery.signal.aborted ? ... : ...`: